prathu1812/Evolutionary_Algorithms/README.md

 # Evolutionary Algorithms Repository

 Welcome to the Evolutionary Algorithms (EAs) repository!
 This is a comprehensive collection of implementations for some of the most popular EAs.
-Both Python and MATLAB codes are provided to cater to a wide audience.
+Both Python and MATLAB codes are provided for easy understanding.

 ## Algorithms Included:
 - **Artificial Bee Colony (ABC)**